 Portland Piano International (SOLO) presented Piano Day to celebrate the 88th day of the year, March 29, 2017 - an official day that's never been celebrated in the United States until now!

 Two years ago, German pianist Nils Frahm declared the 88th day of each year to be "Piano Day," a special day to celebrate the piano.
 The 88th day of the year was chosen because the modern piano (usually) has 88 keys.
 In 2016, there were more than 20 events held across the globe, from Japan, Australia, Russia, Slovenia, Germany, The Netherlands, Israel, Lithuania, France, the UK and Canada.

-How does Piano Day work?
+How did Piano Day work in Portland?

-Why participate in Piano Day?
+Why did performers participate in Piano Day?

-Help a great nonprofit.
+Helped a great nonprofit.
 Since 1978, Portland Piano International has been bringing some of the best pianists to Portland and providing educational opportunities to teachers, students and the general public through master classes, a summer festival, professional development in rural Oregon, commissioning new works for solo piano, etc.

 Generously Sponsored by: